 a) Where is gender in dialogue facilitation?

-b) National Dialogue – A role in bridging Libya’s complex tradition?
+b) National dialogue – A role in bridging Libya’s complex transition?

 15:30–16:00 Coffee break